Call us to get started 855-854-2679

 Though it is more common to hear of coyote attacks on dogs and other pets or livestock, the pests may also lash out at children or the elderly.
 A coyote becomes emboldened when it has established new feeding grounds, starting by feasting from uncovered trash bins.
 Once the animal begins to act aggressively, it may move on to larger prey.
 Coyotes seldom seek out people, but their predatory instincts and willingness to defend themselves can lead to painful conflicts.

 Coyotes in the backyard are becoming a much more familiar sight as the pests have adapted to urban and suburban settings.
-The pests are curious by nature and prey on small mammals, such as rabbits and rodents, but also consume roadkill and trash.
+The pests are curious by nature and prey on small mammals, such as rabbits, rats, and mice, but also consume roadkill and trash.
 As many of these food sources are available on private properties, coyotes frequently hang out in yards looking for food.

 In western cities, where the pests are most prevalent, coyotes have adapted to living around humans.
 They regularly hang around suburban neighborhoods and associate people with food and protection.
 As such, the pests are drawn to private properties.